-- (c) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree for graduates ...
-75 - (d) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for law subjects taken as part of a degree course other than BJuris or LLB degree course taken at this or another approved university. - (e) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for a law subject taken as part of a BJuris degree course taken at this or another approved university . . . .
-93 - (2) A candidate's choice of Elective Subjects shall require the approval of the Faculty. - (3) In the case of a candidate for the award of the degrees of Bachelor of Commerce (Accounting) and Bachelor of Laws, electives shall (unless specially approved in an exceptional case by the Head of the School of Accountancy) include Business Associations 1 and 2 and at least two other electives in the field of business law from a list approved each year formulated by the Head of the School of Accountancy in consultation with the Dean of the Faculty of Law. - (4) In the case of a candidate for the award of the degrees of Bachelor of Commerce (Finance) and Bachelor of Laws, electives shall (unless specially approved in an exceptional case by the Head of the School of Law) include Business Associations 1 and 2 and Commercial Law A and B and Trusts - 8.
+- (d) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for law subjects taken as part of a degree course other than BJuris or LLB degree course taken at this or another approved university. - (e) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for a law subject taken as part of a BJuris degree course taken at this or another approved university.

+- (2) A candidate's choice of Elective Subjects shall require the approval of the Faculty. - (3) In the case of a candidate for the award of the degrees of Bachelor of Commerce (Accounting) and Bachelor of Laws, electives shall (unless specially approved in an exceptional case by the Head of the School of Accounting) include Business Associations 1 and 2 and at least two other electives in the field of business law from a list approved each year formulated by the Head of the School of Accounting in consultation with the Dean of the Faculty of Law. - (4) In the case of a candidate for the award of the degrees of Bachelor of Commerce (Finance) and Bachelor of Laws, electives shall (unless specially approved in an exceptional case by the Head of the School of Law) include Business Associations 1 and 2 and Commercial Law A and B and Trusts. - 8.
 A candidate for the award of the degree of Bachelor of Laws as part of a combined course shall not be eligible to be awarded that degree until he or she has completed the additional requirements applicable to the other degree in such combined course. - 9.
 In the case of the combined course leading to the award of the degrees of Bachelor of Jurisprudence and Bachelor of Laws, the requirement for the award of the Bachelor of Jurisprudence degree shall be that, in addition to completing all requirements of the Bachelor of Laws degree course (including Law subjects totalling not less than 93 credit points), the candidate has completed subjects in another Faculty or Faculties comprising unless specially approved by the Faculty a major sequence of three years' study plus one first year subject.
 Unless he or she obtains special permission from the relevant Head of School, a student shall be bound by any requirements as to subject prerequisites normally applicable to a subject in another Faculty.